usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `66aa6625adfb1b20ccb8dcf842c5720e`
-- :material-text: **Run description:** We train CRF models to identify the named entities  We have special treatment on table and list data.
+- :material-text: **Run description:** We have special treatment on table and list data.
 We use Google to retrieve a set of candidate homepages and train classifiers to identify the homepages.

 ---
 #### KMR3PU